tlstyer/acquire2/README.md

 # Acquire web board game, version 2

-This repository is now a part of https://github.com/tlstyer/acquire.
+The former contents of this repository are now a part of https://github.com/tlstyer/acquire.